rootsroy/horiseon-page/README.md

 > WHEN I view the title element, THEN I find a concise, descriptive title

 Title was update to reflect requirements.

+## Links

+> WHEN I tap on a nav link, THEN I see the corresponding section

+Fixed a broken link from the nav menu